marcusvinicius2603/versus/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+Please first read and contact us (Community Section) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/plcpinho/versus/issues/new).

 <!--- ### Running documentation locally